 While they’re a very healthy food for most people, nuts and seeds do have some drawbacks—and these may make them a bad choice for you.
 The first issue with nuts and seeds is that they contain two substances that can potentially cause problems for you if you eat these foods in large quantities or you have autoimmune issues or gut problems:

 - Eat nuts and seeds in moderation.
-One closed handful a day will give you lots of nutrients without overloading you with anti-nutrients or calories.
+Nuts are good for you because one closed handful a day will give you lots of nutrients without overloading you with anti-nutrients or calories.

 - Listen to your body.
-If you develop digestive problems after eating nuts or seeds, or you experience symptoms like a runny nose, itchy eyes, or a stuffy chest, that may be a big clue that your body can’t handle them well.
+Nuts are good for you but if you develop digestive problems after eating nuts or seeds, or you experience symptoms like a runny nose, itchy eyes, or a stuffy chest, that may be a big clue that your body can’t handle them well.
 Repeat your nut or seed challenge, and see if you get the same results.
 If so, it’s a good idea to give some or all of these foods a pass.

-- If you have an autoimmune condition, you probably should limit nuts and seeds or remove them from your diet entirely.
+- If you have an autoimmune condition, nuts may not be good for you and you probably should limit nuts and seeds or remove them from your diet entirely.

 - Consider soaking or sprouting.
 Soaking nuts or seeds overnight in salty water will remove most of the phytic acid.
 (You can dry them out the next day in an oven set to the lowest possible temperature.)
 You can also sprout nuts and seeds, which reduces their lectin content, increases the availability of their nutrients, and makes them easier to digest.

 - Don’t go too crazy over nut flours.
 It’s fun to bake with these flours, but do this occasionally—not frequently.

 - If you buy nuts in bulk, freeze them to keep them from losing nutrients and going rancid.